 Naturally, some hands make the decision to stick or twist easier than others.
 Players would rarely opt to take another card if they had 20 in their hand.
 On the flip side, if their hand is worth less than 10, it would always be advised to stay in the game by taking another card.

 Doubling is usually recommended if a player has 10 or 11 from their first two hands.
 Splitting a pair of aces is another no-brainer of a decision due to a good chance of hitting a blackjack.

-These tips should help beginners to start, but experts may require more advanced strategy.
+These tips should help beginners to start, but experts may require a more advanced strategy.

-Those who are planning to get serious about online blackjack in Canada are likely to need to know some advanced blackjack tips and strategy.
+Those who are planning to get serious about online blackjack in Canada are likely to need to know some advanced blackjack tips and strategies.